StarRocks/starrocks/docs/en/administration/management/FE_configuration.md

 - Description: In each RESTORE operation, the maximum number of download tasks StarRocks assigned to a BE node.
 When this item is set to less than or equal to 0, no limit is imposed on the task number.
 - Introduced in: v3.1.0

+##### enable_colocate_restore

+- Default: false
+- Type: Boolean
+- Unit: -
+- Is mutable: Yes
+- Description: Whether to enable Backup and Restore for Colocate Tables. `true` indicates enabling Backup and Restore for Colocate Tables and `false` indicates disabling it.
+- Introduced in: v3.2.10, v3.3.3

 <!--
 ##### enable_persistent_index_by_default